-As of December 31, 2017, we had cash and cash equivalents and short-term investments of \$39.2 million.
-In February 2018, we received gross cash proceeds of \$32.2 million from the sale of Series B-2 preferred shares in connection with the second and final closing of our Series B preferred share financing.
-We believe that the anticipated net proceeds from this offering, together with our existing cash, will enable us to fund our operating expenses and capital expenditure requirements for at least .
+As of March 31, 2018, we had cash, cash equivalents, restricted cash and short-term investments of \$59.8 million.
+In April 2018, we entered into a secured credit facility with SVB and made an initial drawdown of \$15.0 million.
+We believe that the anticipated net proceeds from this offering, together with our existing cash, cash equivalents, restricted cash short-term investments and available borrowings under our credit facility, will enable us to fund our operating expenses and capital expenditure requirements through the fourth quarter of 2019.
 We have based these estimates on assumptions that may prove to be wrong, and we could exhaust our available capital resources sooner than we expect.
 See the section titled "-Liquidity and Capital Resources."